GabrieleParimbelli/COLIBRI/doc/source/quickstart/test_halo_model.rst

 Second, we give to the code the 'ingredients' for the HOD.
-This is done through the function :func:`~colibri.galaxy.galaxy.load_HOD`
+This is done through the function :func:`~src.galaxy.galaxy.load_HOD`

 .. code-block:: python